 A polynomial expression in one variable is of the following standard form.

-The terms in a polynomial can be constants, or variables with a positive whole number exponent.
+When we encounter examples of polynomial expressions, the terms involved can be constants, or variables with a positive whole number exponent.

 We can observe a standard polynomial expression to identify the different parts that make up the polynomial.